MACS-30111-23/hw00-anzhichen1999/README.md

 * Links
 * A summary and reflection of the Git/GitHub workflow you adopted for this homework, and of your experience with Markdown (e.g., provide a summary of the workflow you adopted, and add some comments about something new you learned, something that surprised you, etc.)

+Biography: My name is Anzhi Chen, a MACSS student.
+I graduated from NYU majoring in mathematics and sociology, but the majoriy of time was spent on mathematics.
+My concentration on math was differential equattion, and the thesis for sociology was about circulated economy and its application.
+Aftter graduation, I worked in a Consulting firm named NielsonIQ for one year as a researcher.
+I grow up in Beijing, China, and lived in Jersey City for the past five years.

+#This is a header
+##This is also a header
+###This is also a header
+*In this way it is an italics*
+**This is bold**
+1. list1
+2. list2
+   1. list2 has an item
+   2. list2 has two items

 ## 📚  Resources